flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ### Desktop only apps

-In short, desktop only apps should have:
+Desktop only apps typically should have:

 ```xml
 <requires>